mm6/ethereum-code-walkthrough_1/README.md

 Preventing this attack:

-1) Do the call as the final statement in the victim, after setting balance to 0.
+1) Do the call as the final statement in the victim, after setting state to false.
 2) Specify a small amount of gas in the msg.sender.call.value(transferAmt)("2300");
 3) Use msg.sender.transfer(transferAmt); // also restricts gas and reverts on failure